The Coolest Street Art Around the World

 Submission & photo by Carole Terwilliger Meyers, Travels With Carole

-Street art is my favorite art and I always seek out the best street art in a new city.
-One of our favorite pieces in the John Lennon Wall in Prague.
-Since the 1980’s it’s been decorated with John Lennon inspired graffiti, hence where it got its name.
+Street art is my favorite kind of art and I always seek out the coolest street art in a new city.
+One of our favorite pieces is the John Lennon Wall in Prague.
+Since the 1980’s it’s been decorated with John Lennon-inspired graffiti, hence where it got its name.
 The wall is constantly changing with art from day to day.
 We always stop by for photos when off hitting up our favorite things to do in Prague.
 Nearby is the Charles Bridge which is a must, go early in the morning to avoid crowds.

 Submission & photo by Hannah Lukaszewicz, Getting Stamped